The Grand Explorer - Fitness

 Day 3: Arrowtown, High Country Lakes, Aoraki/Mount Cook

+Welcome to Arrowtown, our backyard!
 After a relaxed start this morning, we'll make our way to the gorgeous mountain setting of Arrowtown.
 Arrowtown is a quaint gold mining town bursting with history.
-We'll enjoy an optional walk along the Arrow River Trail and have the chance to explore the Chinese Goldmining Settlement.
+We'll enjoy a hike along the Arrow River Trail, a favourite of us locals, and have the chance to explore the Chinese Goldmining Settlement.
 This afternoon we’ll journey to the heart of the Southern Alps, Aoraki/Mount Cook National Park, an area of vast snow-covered mountains and glacier-fed lakes.

 Day 4: Aoraki/Mt Cook Hiking, Hooker Valley